svetzal/visualizer/README.md

 ### What It Does

-The Screenplay Visualizer runs an MCP (Model Context Protocol) server that Claude Code connects to during ensemble coding sessions.
-As your team discusses the system you're building, Claude Code creates entities in real-time:
+The Screenplay Visualizer runs an MCP (Model Context Protocol) server that your agent connects to during ensemble coding sessions.
+As your team discusses the system you're building, your agent creates entities in real-time:

 - **Actors** (blue circles) - People or systems that interact
 - **Goals** (green squares) - What actors want to achieve